solana-labs/chatgpt-plugin/README.md

 To install dependencies, just execute `yarn`.
 This project uses `node` with version `>=16.17.0`.

 To start a development server, execute `yarn dev`.
 This will start the plugin available from `localhost:3333` with its own configuration settings in `.well-known-dev/`.

+# License

+This codebase is released under Apache License 2.0.

+# Disclaimer

+By accessing or using this codebase or any of its components, you accept and agree with the [Disclaimer](DISCLAIMER.md).